Karthikesh0126/pythonCodes/README.md

-This repository contains basics and advanced programming of python
+This repository contains basics programming of python